House of Normandy

-The House of Normandy (Maison de Nouormandie /nrf/) was a noble family originating from the Duchy of Normandy.
+The House of Normandy (Maison de Nouormandie /nrf/), also called the Rollonides, was a noble family originating from the Duchy of Normandy.
 The House of Normandy's lineage began with the Scandinavian Rollo who founded the Duchy of Normandy in 911.

-The House of Normandy includes members who were dukes of Normandy, counts of Rouen, as well as kings of England following the Norman conquest of England.
+The House of Normandy includes members who were dukes of Normandy, counts of Rouen, as well as kings of England following the Norman conquest of England in 1066.
 It lasted until Stephen of the French House of Blois seized the Duchy of Normandy in 1135.
 The house emerged from the union between the Viking Rollo (first ruler of Normandy) and Poppa of Bayeux, a West Frankish noblewoman.
 William the Conqueror and his heirs down through 1135 were members of this dynasty.

 After that it was disputed between William's grandchildren, Matilda, whose husband Geoffrey was the founder of the House of Plantagenet, and Stephen of the House of Blois (or Blesevin dynasty).